micmejia/bible-dump/NKJV/Job/Job 16.md

 I was at ease, but He has shattered me; He also has taken _me_ by my neck, and shaken me to pieces; He has set me up for His target,

 ###### 13
 His archers surround me.
-He pierces my [^c]heart and does not pity; He pours out my gall on the ground.
+He pierces my heart and does not pity; He pours out my gall on the ground.

 ###### 14
-He breaks me with wound upon wound; He runs at me like a [^d]warrior.
+He breaks me with wound upon wound; He runs at me like a warrior.

 ###### 15
-"I have sewn sackcloth over my skin, And laid my [^e]head in the dust.
+"I have sewn sackcloth over my skin, And laid my head in the dust.

 ###### 16
-My face is [^f]flushed from weeping, And on my eyelids _is_ the shadow of death;
+My face is flushed from weeping, And on my eyelids _is_ the shadow of death;

 ###### 17
 Although no violence _is_ in my hands, And my prayer _is_ pure.